Tokyo Electron (OTCMKTS:TOELY) Updates FY 2022 Earnings Guidance

-Tokyo Electron (OTCMKTS:TOELY) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Tokyo Electron (OTCMKTS:TOELY – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $23.520-$23.520 for the period.
 The company issued revenue guidance of $17.16 billion-$17.16 billion.

-Separately, Zacks Investment Research raised shares of Tokyo Electron from a sell rating to a hold rating in a research report on Saturday.
+Separately, Zacks Investment Research upgraded shares of Tokyo Electron from a sell rating to a hold rating in a report on Saturday, February 19th.

 Tokyo Electron Ltd. engages in the development, manufacture, and sale of semiconductor production equipment and industrial electronics products for flat panel display manufacturing equipment.
 It operates through the following segments: Semiconductor Production Equipment (SPE), Flat Panel Display (FPD) Production Equipment and Others.